1990 Interstate 75 fog disaster: Investigation

 Multiple survivors described the fog as rapidly appearing, with one survivor stating "it was like somebody throwing a blanket across your windshield".
 The fog was also described by witnesses as unusually thick, obscuring visibility to near zero.
 One survivor stated that he stood underneath the SR 163 overpass and could not see the bridge above him.
-Multiple witnesses reported either light fog or no fog at all prior to the accident.
+Multiple witnesses reported either light fog or no fog at all prior to the collision.
 Initial reports stated that at least 15 people were killed and more than 50 injured, but investigators later determined that 12 people had been killed and 42 people treated for injuries.

-The NTSB report on the accident was released on September 28, 1992.
-It concluded that the probable cause of the accident was "drivers responding to the sudden loss of visibility by operating their vehicles at significantly varying speeds".
+The NTSB report on the collision was released on September 28, 1992.
+It concluded that the probable cause of the collision was "drivers responding to the sudden loss of visibility by operating their vehicles at significantly varying speeds".
 The report also identified four major safety issues associated with the crash, and made recommendations to address these issues to a number of agencies including the U.S. Department of Transportation (USDOT), Federal Highway Administration (FHWA), National Highway Traffic Safety Administration (NHTSA), TDOT, THP, multiple local law enforcement agencies, and multiple private companies and organizations.
 The recommendations to TDOT and the THP included the installation of a fog detection system and a system to warn and slow drivers through the area when fog is present.